 Go ahead and select the column which you want to remove formulas from.
-Since we're at the topic of speed, you can use the keyboard shortcut Ctrl + Shift + Down after selecting the first cell in the column.
+Since we're on speed, you can use the keyboard shortcut Ctrl + Shift + Down after selecting the first cell in the column.

 After that, point your cursor on the border of the range until you see the move cursor.
-Click and hold your right mouse button or the right key and hover the move guide over another column then back again to the original.
+Click and hold your right mouse button or the correct key, hover the move guide over another column, and then return to the original.

-Once you do that, a popup menu will appear which shows your paste options.
-You can go ahead and select Copy Here as Values Only and it will remove the formulas while keeping the data.
+Once you do that, a popup menu will appear, which shows your paste options.
+You can select Copy Here as Values Only, removing the formulas while keeping the data.

-Do note that this method is fast, and all things that are done fast can be prone to errors, so make sure to double check the selected cells so all the cells that you will remove formulas from is correct.
+Note that this method is fast, and all things done fast can be prone to errors, so make sure to double-check the selected cells, so all the cells you will remove formulas from are correct.